-ferry is I have photo of many people speak English name of film was boat.
-Eiffel Tower. in this town.
-City Life.
-There is book and My children love train is late, and I have job train station is strange movie abou t It. zoos. interview! building.
-I have dog and cat. l always have problem when I'm driving new car. l saw in moon There is nice café near mall.
+ferry is boat.
+I have photo of Eiffel Tower. many people speak English in this town. name of film was City Life.
+There is book and movie abou My children love zoos. train is late, and I have job interview! train station is strange building. cities need parks.
+I have dog and cat. nurse is someone who works in clinic. l always have problem when I'm driving new car. l saw in moon There is nice café near mall.
 I'm going to bank, and then I'm taking walk. second finisher in race was Carlos Benitez. stood up, so of her. movie theater is long way from my house. people are afraid of change.
 There is restaurant, but food is terrible.
 Do you have house in city center? money doesn't give happiness. end of book is very sad.
-Walk on sidewalk, not on highway! is California.
-There was road and bridge.
-Spanish Embassy is in town center. most expensive apartments are near beach.
-I had of coffee in kitchen. cup I don't like shopping, and I hate cooking. singer stopped for minute, and we waited. phone rang, but I didn't hear it because I was in shower.
+Walk on sidewalk, not on highway! is California. - There was road and bridge.
+Spanish Embassy is in town center. most expensive apartments are near beach. l had of coffee in kitchen. cup I don't like shopping, and I hate cooking. singer stopped for minute, and we waited. phone rang, but I didn't hear it because I was in shower.

-WHAT COULD/SHOULD ... ?
+WHAT COULD/SHOULD ...?